minskster/Coursera_Capstone/Finding_an_optimally__located_hotel.md

 ## Introduction

 Many people like to spend their vacation sightseeing in cities such as Rome, Paris, London, etc. These are huge cities with a large number of attractions.
-The first thing a tourist faces is: Where is the best place to live to see everything?
+The first thing a tourist faces: Where is the best place to live to see everything?

 ## Business Problem